Application if you are employed by an Ohio Academic Institution

-OSC's online account application is part of an electronic system that leads you through the process step by step.
-Before you begin to fill in the application form, especially if you are new to the process, look at the Account Application Help pages.
-From this help page, please note the required materials for each request.
-Have all information and materials (suggested reviewer names and addresses, proposal text file names, etc.) at hand before you begin the application form.
-You can save a partially completed project application form for later use.
-As a reminder, you cannot re-submit application materials if they have already been used.
+OSC's online project requests through our Client Portal is part of an electronic system that leads you through the process step by step.
+Before you begin to fill in the application form, especially if you are new to the process, look at the academic fee structure page.
+You can save a partially completed project request for later use.

 Letter of Commitment for Outside Funding Proposals